 It wasn’t that difficult in the end ;)

-The girl literarily writes you off when you send her into “auto-rejection”, and you will meet a lot of resistance if you approach her afterwards: she will unconsciously feel the internal need to remain consistent with her new line of thinking that “actually she doesn’t find you that much attractive” and “she can do better than that”.
+The girl literarily writes you off when you send her into “auto-rejection”, and you will meet a lot of resistance if you approach her afterwards: she will unconsciously feel the internal need to remain consistent with her new line of thinking that, “actually I don’t find him that much attractive” and, “I can surely do better than that”.
 The situation is not lost completely, but it’s like starting to play a match for real only after scoring a couple of own goals: there is absolutely no need for that.
 This is why you need to be careful not to send girls into “auto-rejection”.